louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Expected: BoxType records should be created with proper dimensions and weights
    - Status: ✅ Completed - Successfully synchronized 49 box types with proper decimal precision

+3. Data Synchronization - Boxes and Slots
+   - Setup: Configure access to legacy Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables
+   - Steps: Run Box and BoxSlot synchronization process
+   - Expected: Box and BoxSlot records should be created with proper relationships and data
+   - Status: 🔄 Pending implementation

-3. Product Placement
+4. Product Placement
    - Setup: Create test storage locations, boxes, and products
    - Steps: Assign products to box slots
    - Expected: Products should be correctly associated with slots and locations
    - Status: 🔄 Pending implementation

-4. Box Movement
+5. Box Movement
    - Setup: Create test storage locations, boxes with products
    - Steps: Move a box to a different storage location
    - Expected: All product slots should update to the new location
    - Status: 🔄 Pending implementation

-5. Inventory Reservation
+6. Inventory Reservation
    - Setup: Create test products in storage
    - Steps: Reserve inventory for an order
    - Expected: Reserved inventory should be marked and not available for other orders
    - Status: 🔄 Pending implementation

-6. Picking Process
+7. Picking Process
    - Setup: Create test order with multiple products
    - Steps: Generate picking list and complete picking
    - Expected: Inventory should be updated and movements recorded